firstdorsal/global-registrar/README_basic.md

 **4.1** - Replace the repository url with your own git repository url

-**4.1** - Remove the "Need help or missing a feature part" from the README or replace it with you own contact details

 **5** - Create your plugin

 **6** - To get you plugin listed here

-Check if all functions produce the effects required by the [documentation](https://firstdorsal.eu/doc/global-registrar/).
+Check if all functions produce the effects required by the [documentation](https://doc.y.gy/global-registrar/).

 Adapt your README accordingly.

 Contact me.

 # Need help or missing a feature?
-Feel free to contact me via [xl9jthv_7bvgakv9o9wg0jabn2ylm91xxrzzgt0e@firstdorsal.eu](mailto:xl9jthv_7bvgakv9o9wg0jabn2ylm91xxrzzgt0e@firstdorsal.eu) in english or german
+Feel free to contact me via [xl9jthv_7bvgakv9o9wg0jabn2ylm91xxrzzgt0e@y.gy](mailto:xl9jthv_7bvgakv9o9wg0jabn2ylm91xxrzzgt0e@y.gy) in english or german